 Team of Experts for Comprehensive Pediatric Care

 At Valley Children’s, our multidisciplinary approach across our independent, nonprofit network offers highly specialized medical and surgical services for any pediatric condition for infants, children, adolescents and young adults.
 In addition to our NICU care capabilities, we provide a range of care options for our young patients as they transition from neonatal intensive care.
-We provide expert care at our 358-bed main children’s hospital and three neonatal satellite locations, as well as through partner hospitals, specialty care centers, and pediatric primary care offices.
+We provide expert care at our 358-bed main children’s hospital and three neonatal regional locations, as well as through partner hospitals, specialty care centers, and pediatric primary care offices.
 Our family-centered, pediatric services range from a leading pediatric cancer and blood diseases center, to our pediatric heart center known for its expertise and pioneering treatments.